K1TTYBLACK/WalkaboutMiniGolf-Unlocker/README.md

 ## ⚠️ Warning

-- **Hunting for balls and clues are more enjoyable than using this app.**
+- **Hunting for balls and clues are more enjoyable and rewarding than using this app.**
 - This app does **not** unlock paid courses.
 - Ensure to backup your data
-- Use at your own risk; this application may violate game terms of service.
+- Use at your own risk.
+This application may violate game's terms of service.
 - This project is for educational purposes only.
 - **This app will also unlock secret putters as well as future balls & putters**
 - **Tested on game version 5.6 (build 37174) for Meta Quest Standalone**